dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > Institute](https://www.youtube.com/user/SimonsInstitute) for people
 > that are easily bored with Simons Institute videos.
 I don't quite
 > understand the specifics of this video.
 I know enough to extrapolate
-> with the content as though I've been given mathematic legos.
+> with the content as though I've been given mathematic
+> legos.[^gladatorial-mural] I changed the bullet points from orange
+> to black theta's because this [Kathleen Colema's analysis of a
+> Gladiatoral mural]() indicates

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/ULFzxq0u_mI" frameborder="0"